 Facebook Support Groups

-Facebook ALS groups have provided support for a number of families in the ALS Clinic.
-Type “ALS” in the search box for “groups”, and you will find a number of ALS-related groups where you can post your thoughts, respond to others’ notes, or read through posts shared on the wall.
+Facebook ALS groups have provided support for a number of families in the Pranger ALS Clinic.
+Select from the links below where you can post your thoughts, respond to others’ notes, or read through posts shared on the wall.
 Here are just a few patient recommended groups:

 - Living with ALS ~ For PALS ONLY